cloud-elements/devportal/docs/elements/salesforce/salesforce-create-instance.md

 # Authenticate with Salesforce

-You can authenticate with Salesforce to create your own instance of the {{page.heading}} element through the {{site.console}} or through APIs.
+You can authenticate with Salesforce to create your own instance of the {{page.heading}} element through {{site.console}} or through APIs.
 Once authenticated, you can use the element instance to access the different functionality offered by the {{page.heading}} platform.

 {% include callout.html content="<strong>On this page</strong></br><a href=#authenticate-through-the-ui>Authenticate Through the UI</a></br><a href=#authenticate-through-api>Authenticate Through API</a></br><a href=#parameters>Parameters</a></br><a href=#example-response>Example Response</a>" type="info" %}

 ## Authenticate Through the UI

-Use the {{site.console}} to authenticate with Salesforce and create an element instance.
+Use {{site.console}} to authenticate with Salesforce and create an element instance.
 Salesforce authentication follows the typical OAuth 2 framework and you will need to sign in to Salesforce as part of the process.

 If you are configuring events, see the [Events section](events.html).